neutrons/garnet/docs/source/design/oncat_mvp.rst

 #.
 Data fetch - Select Experiment: handle_experiment_selection(experiment) (partial flow).
 See :ref:`handle_experiment_selection <reduction_mvpi>` for the full flow

-    UserS can retrieve runs either from OnCat or from a directory by reading each file separately.
+    Users can retrieve runs either from OnCat or from a directory by reading each file separately.
 The later might be memory and/or cpu intensive.
 We will have to include some TimeoutError exception or similar to avoid having the program hanging.
     In that case the runs table will be empty.